 When Should I Collect Duck Eggs?

 Ducks almost always lay their eggs between sunset and 7 am in the morning.
-If you collect eggs at the same time everyday there should never be a worry about missing valuable duck eggs.
-Chicken hens lay on a 25-hour cycle, so there is no telling when each one will drop an egg.
+If you collect eggs at the same time every day there should never be a worry about missing valuable duck eggs.
+Yes, duck hens will nearly without fail lay within the noted time frame every time they are ready to release an egg.

 The only downside to duck egg collection is in fact, the collection part.
 Unlike chicken hens that favor laying eggs in their nests, duck hens will drop an egg anywhere they feel like or happen to be at the moment.